Culture surveys: the hidden costs of a false sense of transparency

 its time for HR to pivot.

 Culture surveys have become a staple of modern HR practice.
 Platforms like Culture Amp, Qualtrics, and Peakon are part of a booming employee engagement software market worth more than USD $1.2 billion in 2025, projected to grow to USD $3.5 billion by 2032.
-Companies spend millions each year subscribing to these tools, hoping to get a read on how their people are feeling.
+Companies spend millions each year subscribing to these tools, hoping to get a read on how their people are ‘feeling’.

-While employees are technically “giving feedback,” the anonymous mechanism signals a deeper absence of mutual trust.
+But here’s the uncomfortable truth - culture surveys are often misleading and create a false sense of security.
 In my 30 years in HR, I’ve overseen countless culture surveys, and not one has ever provided a genuine reflection of the true sentiment within the organisation.

 THE ILLUSION OF INSIGHT